awolski/awolski.github.io/_books/eatthatfrog.md

 title: Eat That Frog! - Brian Tracy
 ---

-A good book which emphasises the power of tackling your most important tasks and projects first, and
+A good book which emphasises the power of tackling your most important tasks and projects first, and focusing single mindedly on one task or project at a time to achive ultimate success in life.
+Eat That Frog! is not a long read, but did a good job of emphasising good habits I've read about in other books.

 ## My notes